|(Oval Beach, Douglas, Michigan)|

-I respond: I believe (here comes a statement) It is wrong to do heroin.
+I respond (here comes a statement): It is wrong to do heroin.

 X feels angry and tells me, "Stop judging me!
 You are so judgmental!"

 No, that can't be right.
 I only expressed a belief, only made a judgment.
 X has committed the mistake of confusing the making of a judgment with a judgmental attitude.
-This now becomes a problem with X, and not me.
-In fact, when X says You are so judgmental they have made a judgment about me which, in this case, is false.
+This now becomes a problem with X, not me.
+In fact, when X says, You are so judgmental, they have made a judgment about me which, in this case, is false.

 Judgment-making is unavoidable and necessary to live this life.
 But judgment-making is not equivalent to being judgmental.
 The first is a matter of logic, the second is a matter of attitude.

-My new book is Praying: Reflections on 40 Years of Solitary Conversations with God.
+My book on prayer is Praying: Reflections on 40 Years of Solitary Conversations with God (May 2016)

 My book on leadership is Leading the Presence-Driven Church